AlacrisIO/alacrity/docs/paper.md

 is specified in the program (e.g., Bob actually transmits the wager amount.)

+FRR: It might help to assign responsibilities to requirements, such that each player proves their requirements are possible when they reach a statement based on their own sole previous assumptions, and thereafter assume they are true.
+They don't need to prove possibility for other players, and can just assume they are true after being checked by the consensus.

 **Possibilities** (`possible?`) are ignored at runtime and are checked for satisfiability in the SMT problem.
 Unlike assertions, these are not negated in the SMT problem.
 This means that we are verifying that it is possible for some values of inputs to arrive at the truth of the statement.
 In our example program, we explore six possibilities (abstracted with a function in the real code):

 ```
     possible? ((handA == ROCK) && (outcome == A_WINS));
     possible? ((handA == PAPER) && (outcome == A_WINS));